Surprising Facts About Baby Sea Turtles

 Why should you care what happens or doesn't happen to sea turtles?

 First of all, look at them.
-If you don't automatically want to protect these adorable creatures, then you've got no heart.
-Also, after learning how much they go through and their long and arduous journey, it's impossible not to be in awe of them.
+If you don't automatically want to protect these adorable creatures, you've got no heart.

 But if you're one of those people who is always wondering what's in it for them, you'll still want to root for their conservation.